ssl/ezXSS/readme.md

 * Visit /manage/install in your browser and setup a password and email
 * Done!
 That was ez right?

+Make sure you have Apache with headers, rewrite and curl modules enabled (with a2enmod, apt-get curl+php-curl) and that .htaccess file is correctly uploaded and allowed in vhost config (AllowOverride All).

 ## Installation with docker-compose
 * Clone the repository and cd into it
 * Rename `.env.example` to `.env` and update it with a secure randomly generated password